Dexterous hand

 Dexterous Hand (Anthropomorphic Five-Finger Robotic Hand)

-Hand Drive and Control (Responsible for Fine Force Control and Reflex):
+Hand Control (Responsible for Fine Force Control and Reflex):

-Currently, the industry's typical dexterous hand drive and control solutions primarily use MCUs as the core to control motor drivers, paired with coreless motors and ball screw transmission mechanisms.
-These can coordinate multiple joints to complete actions like grasping.
-However, this approach has obvious limitations.
-Traditional MCUs struggle to handle complex algorithms, making it difficult to achieve the required precision in torque and speed regulation when driving high-precision motors.
-Furthermore, a single MCU can optimally drive only 3-4 motor channels, making it difficult to meet demands of 12 or more channels.
-Forcibly increasing the number easily leads to latency.
+The industry-standard drive and control solution for dexterous hands primarily relies on MCUs as the core, controlling motor drivers in coordination with coreless motors and ball screw transmission mechanisms to perform multi-joint movements like grasping.
+However, this approach has significant limitations: traditional MCUs struggle with complex algorithms, making it difficult to achieve the required precision in torque and speed control when driving motors.
+Furthermore, a single MCU can optimally drive only 3-4 motor channels, falling short of the demand for 12 or more channels.
+Attempting to expand this often results in increased latency.

-We employ a T40-based product featuring a heterogeneous computing architecture and a customized logic control scheme.
-Core motor control algorithms are implemented via hardware logic, reducing software-level latency and effectively ensuring motion control precision, making it suitable for fine manipulation scenarios.
-It integrates up to 12 independent motor drive channels, supporting the synchronous movement of multiple joints in a dexterous hand and meeting the demands for complex action execution.
-Through deep coordination and optimized scheduling between "programmable logic units and embedded processing cores," it achieves a balance of high real-time performance and flexible functional adaptation, delivering superior performance in terms of response efficiency and power consumption balance.
+The T40 we employ features a heterogeneous computing architecture and a customized logic control solution.
+Core motor control algorithms are implemented in hardware logic, reducing software-level latency and effectively ensuring motion control accuracy for fine manipulation scenarios.
+It integrates up to 12 independent motor drive channels, supporting the synchronous movement of multiple joints in dexterous hands to meet the demands of complex actions.
+Through deep coordination and optimized scheduling between the Programmable Logic Unit (PLU) and the embedded processing core, it balances real-time performance with flexible functional adaptation, delivering superior performance in both response efficiency and power consumption balance.